MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 One of the most potentially frustrating problems in software development is keeping track of all the different copies of the code.
 For example, we might start a project on a local desktop computer, switch to working on a laptop during a conference, and then do performance optimization on a supercomputer.
-In ye olden days, switching between computers was typically accomplished by copying files via a USB drive, or with `ssh`, or by emailing things to oneself.
+In the olden days, switching between computers was typically accomplished by copying files via a USB drive, or with `ssh`, or by emailing things to oneself.
 After copying files, it was very easy to make an important change on one computer, forget about it, then resume work with the original code version on another computer